a woman holding pages of cro testing results

 In this situation, both the homepage and product page test have the same primary goal, but secondary goals are validation of which optimization actually produced the result.
 You can monitor these different goals to know what works.

 There’s no one answer to the ideal number of tests you should run.
-It depends on your CRO goals, the complexity of your site, and your optimization strategy.
+It depends on your goals, the complexity of your site, and your optimization strategy.

 For example, The Good works with a major online media organization.
 Their goal is to register and subscribe new users to their service.